fayy-lee/fayy-lee/README.md

 Welcome to my GitHub!

-✏️ Computer Science (Co-Op) Student @ uOttawa
+✏️ Computer Science Student @ uOttawa

-💼 I'm currently looking for opportunities for Fall 2024 and Winter 2025!
+💼 I'm currently looking for opportunities for Winter and Summer 2025!

 ## 🛠️ Skills
 Here are some of the technologies and tools I'm proficient in: